piyush7712171/Django-todo-cicd/README.md

 $ python manage.py runserver
 ```

-Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.
+Once the server is hosted, head over to local host http://127.0.0.1:8000/todos for the Application.

 Cheers and Happy Coding :)